golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

 At least these methods from the `Runtime` trait have to be implemented but SDK provides default implementation to several others (TODO: link runtime SDK docs)

+#### Deploy
+{% hint style="info" %}
-* `deploy` - It's run only once per activity, does not accept parameters (but there are plans to add them in the future release), return value is not passed to the requestor agent.
+**deploy** - It's run only once per activity, does not accept parameters (but there are plans to add them in the future release), return value is not passed to the requestor agent.
-Requestor agent is not required to call `deploy` directly, in this case `deploy` and `start` will be called automatically by the SDK before first command sent to the runtime.
+Requestor agent is not required to call `deploy` directly, in this case `deploy` and `start` will be called automatically by the SDK before the first command sent to the runtime.
+{% endhint %}

 In the Erigon runtime this method asserts that parent directory for Erigon data provided via the configuration exists and then creates directories for each Ethereum network supported by the service.